 Other Options To Consider

 Frozen Food.
 If you don’t have access to live foods, or they are out of your budget range, these are a good option.
 Frozen versions of the live feed mentioned above are good.
-Of course, these can be offered alongside the live alternative.

 Things To Avoid